Kim Berkeley Clark

-Kim Berkeley Clark is an American attorney and judge.
-She currently serves as the President Judge of the Fifth Judicial District Court of Pennsylvania.
-She was first appointed as a judge in 1999.
+Kim Berkeley Clark is an American jurist.
+She has served as a senior judge on the Fifth Judicial District Court of Pennsylvania (The Allegheny County Court of Common Pleas).
+She was previously the President Judge of the Court.

 Clark made national headlines in February 2020 when a judge under her supervision used a racial epithet to describe an African-American juror who served on a jury that acquitted a drug dealer, according to NBC News.
 Clark removed the judge from the bench.

 She was appointed by Pennsylvania Governor Tom Ridge in 1999, elected to a full ten-year term that same year and reelected to ten-year terms in 2009 and 2019.
 Prior to her appointment in 1999, Clark served as Assistant and Deputy District Attorney in Allegheny County, Pennsylvania.